darealshinji/vapoursynth-plugins/waifu2x-w2xc/README.md

     * FMA
     * AVX
     * Intel OpenCL
+    * SSE3
     * OpenCV filter2D
-  * 2 = force to use OpenCL on Intel platform
+  * 2 = force to use OpenCL

+* list_proc: Whether the processors list is drawn on the frame.

-* log: Whether the internal processing stats will be written to stdout.
+* log: Whether the internal processing stats are written to stdout.

 Dependencies